 Business in the Community Ireland participated in the CSRxChange organised by Dr Deirdre Ahern of the TCD School of Law on September 17th

 Irish teenagers think cyberbullying is worse than face-to-face bullying (60 %) and over half (51%) believe it to be a bigger problem than drug abuse for young people, a global survey of almost 5,000 teenagers across 11 countries including Ireland has revealed.
 Conducted by YouGov on behalf of Vodafone, the research found that one in

-Vodafone is Ireland’s leading total communications provider with over 2.35 million mobile and fixed subscribers.
+Vodafone is certified with the Business Working Responsibly Mark Vodafone is Ireland’s leading total communications provider with over 2.35 million mobile and fixed subscribers.
 Vodafone Ireland employ approximately 1300 people in Dublin and Dundalk; almost half of whom work in customer care, providing customer support 24 hours a day, seven days a week.
-Vodafone makes significant investments building and maintaining our networks and to
+Vodafone makes significant investments building